 To make: Here is my personal bone broth recipe, Stupid simple bone broth.
 While it’s even titled “stupid simple” You may not actually be want to throw together a pot of broth when you’re already going through illness.
 However, this recipe freezes well, and can keep for 6 months.

-The last persona that made this recipe told me that I could make money off of the recipe because it was the best she’d ever tasted!
+The last person that made this recipe told me that I could make money off of the recipe because it was the best she’d ever tasted!

 To buy: